UBCHREST/ablateFlameGenerator/README.md

 1. Download and Install [CLion](https://www.jetbrains.com/clion/).
 2. Open CLion and select *Get From VCS* from the welcome window and either
     - (recommended) Select GitHub and Login/Authorize access.
-Then follow on-screen instructions to clone your repo of ABLATE Client,
+Then follow on-screen instructions to clone your repo of ABLATE Flame Generator,
-    - Select Git from the *Version Control* dropdown and enter your ABLATE Client Repo.
+    - Select Git from the *Version Control* dropdown and enter your ABLATE Flame Generator Repo.
 3. Enable the ```ablate-client-debug``` and ```ablate-client-opt``` build profiles.
     - If not opened by default, open the Settings / Preferences > Build, Execution, Deployment > CMake preference window from the menu bar.